Pinoy Big Brother: Kumunity Season 10: Timeslot

-The show replaced Everybody, Sing! on weekends and airs on the Primetime Bida timeslot on weeknights.
-Following the season finale, the show aired six post-season special episodes on three weekends on June 4–19, 2022 before being replaced by the second season of Idol Philippines.
+The daily episodes of the season were aired at 5:45 PM, while the weekend episodes were broadcast at 7:00 PM.
+The show replaced Everybody, Sing! on weekends, and aired in the Primetime Bida timeslot on weeknights.
+After the season finale, six post-season special episodes were aired on three weekends from June 4 to 19, 2022, before the show was replaced by the second season of Idol Philippines.

 Overview

 Logo

-The logo for Pinoy Big Brother: Kumunity Season 10 revealed some changes.
-The eye features motifs inspired by and colors taken from the Philippine flag in a manner different from the eye used in the past two seasons.
-Also, the text's colors were also changed, spanning over gradients of blue and red, while the color of the season text was still emphasized with a gradient of bright yellow and orange.
+The logo for Pinoy Big Brother: Kumunity Season 10 was somewhat different.
+The eye had motifs inspired by, and colors from, the Philippine flag and differed from the eye in the previous two seasons.
+The text colors also changed, spanning shades of blue and red, and the season text was bright yellow and orange.

-The House
+House

-The facade of the Big Brother House was repainted with the colors of the Philippine flag.
-As the season started during the Filipino countdown to Christmas, the façade featured decorations such as lights and parol lanterns.
+The façade of the Big Brother house was repainted with the colors of the Philippine flag.
+Since the season began during the Filipino countdown to Christmas, the façade was decorated with lights and parol lanterns.

-The interior of The House was fully renovated, with the color theme in the confession room being changed for their editions: yellow for Celebrity, red for Adult, blue for Teen, and all three colors for Biga-10.
-No major changes were made in the house interior, which still follows the original layout used in Otso.
-It featured the addition of neon lights based on the edition's theme: few lines from "Sikat ang Pinoy" for Celebrities, "Pinoy Tayo" for Adults, "Kabataang Pinoy" for Teens, and a mix of the three for Biga-10.
+The interior of the house was renovated, with the color scheme in the confession room varying by edition: yellow for Celebrity, red for Adult, blue for Teen, and all three colors for Biga-10.
+No major changes were made, and it still follows the original layout used in Otso.
+The house added neon lights based on an edition's theme: lines from "Sikat ang Pinoy" for Celebrities, "Pinoy Tayo" for Adults, "Kabataang Pinoy" for Teens, and a combination of the three for Biga-10.